 Western Alaska Alcohol and Narcotics Team This team's primary area of responsibility is Alaska's western region, to include Kotzebue, Nome, Bethel, Dillingham and the Aleutian Chain.
-For most of 2008, the WAANT consisted of one AST sergeant and two AST investigators in Anchorage, three AST investigators in Bethel, one AST investigator in Nome, one AST investigator in Dillingham, one AST investigator in Kotzebue and local police officers in Kotzebue and Dillingham.
+The WAANT consisted of one AST sergeant and two AST investigators in Anchorage, three AST investigators in Bethel, one AST investigator in Nome, one AST investigator in Dillingham, one AST investigator in Kotzebue and local police officers in Kotzebue and Dillingham.
 In addition, the unit also has criminal justice technicians in Anchorage and Bethel.
-One of the positions in Bethel and one in Anchorage are dedicated specifically to alcohol interdiction and investigations.
-During all of 2008, a narcotics detection K9 was primarily stationed in Bethel, but worked in many of the hub communities in Western Alaska.
 Due to the vast number of local option communities in Western Alaska, a significant portion of this team's focus is on alcohol enforcement.
 They target smugglers and bootleggers through undercover operations and interdictions.
 As in previous years, the two most common methods of importing alcohol and illegal drugs into rural communities are via the US Postal system and local airlines.
 Alcohol shipped legally to regional hubs such as Nome, Bethel, and Kotzebue is then illegally distributed to local option communities that have banned alcohol or have limited the possession of alcohol under the local option laws of Alaska.
 Because much of the alcohol and drugs being sold illegally in Alaska are shipped through the US mail, the US Postal Inspectors Service conducts interdictions with direct support from AST and CDSP.
 These efforts consist of US Postal Inspectors assisted by AST investigators and CDSP personnel monitoring packages en route to outlying villages and communities through postal facilities in Anchorage, Fairbanks and Bethel.
 Suspicious packages are brought to the attention of the postal inspectors, who then decide how best to investigate the shipment.
 The investigations of many of these seizures are coordinated through AST and/or other local law enforcement entities.
 The Postal Inspectors office relies heavily on support from ABADE.
 This support includes resources like scent detection canines, intelligence information and follow-up efforts.
 Not only does this support assist in the seizure, it also helps successfully investigate and prosecute those involved in alcohol bootlegging and drug trafficking.
-The cross deputation of AST WAANT team members by the Postal Inspectors Office occurred in 2007 and continued in 2008.
+The cross deputation of AST WAANT team members by the Postal Inspectors Office occurred in 2007 and continued in 2009.
 This cross deputation has given WAANT investigators additional authority to conduct investigations involving postal parcels.
-In 2008, WAANT investigators, working closely with the US Postal Inspectors, intercepted a shipment of ten pounds of marijuana headed to Barrow.
-The shipper was prosecuted and found guilty in federal court and is awaiting sentencing.
-Through this program of cross-deputation, alcohol seizures with a street value of \$90,165 and illicit drugs with a street value of \$925,640, were interdicted in 2008 that might otherwise have been missed.
+Through this program of cross-deputation, alcohol seizures with a street value of \$102,415 and illicit drugs with a street value of \$194,920 were interdicted in 2009, which might otherwise have been missed.
+Alcohol and marijuana continue to be the overwhelming drugs of choice for Western Alaska; however WAANT investigators have witnessed a significant increase in the level of illegal prescription medication distribution as well as the presence of heroin and methamphetamine.
+WAANT continues to see mostly opportunistic sellers of alcohol with no real organizational structure to target.